 Keep bystanders clear at all times.
-Keep bystanders away from raised booms, attachments, and unsupported loads.
-Avoid swinging or raising booms, attachments, or loads over or near bystanders.
 Use barricades or a signal person to keep vehicles and pedestrians away.
 Use a signal person if moving machine in congested areas or where visibility is restricted.
 Always keep signal person in view.
 Coordinate hand signals before starting machine.

 Operate only on solid footing with strength sufficient to support machine.
-When working close to an excavation, position travel motors away from the hole.
+When working close to an excavation, position propel motors away from the hole.